hugetiny/DTXMania/実行時フォルダ/readme_en.txt

  make the folder at the same place where DTXManiaGR.exe is.)

-DTXMania searches all folders (includes all subfolders) specified in "DTXPath" section of Config.ini.
+DTXMania searches all folders (includes all subfolders) specified in "strSongDataPath" section of Config.xml.
-Config.ini is automatically made after DTXMania's initial boot.
+Config.xml is automatically made after DTXMania's initial boot.

 DTXMania doesn't check the depth of subfolders.
 DTXMania seek all folders to the bottom of the subfolders.

 [Notice]
-In the initial DTXMania settings (in Config.ini files), the folder where DTXManiaGR.exe exists is specified as the song data folder (DTXPath).
+In the initial DTXMania settings (in Config.xml files), the folder where DTXManiaGR.exe exists is specified as the song data folder (strSongDataPath).

 And DTXMania record each your playing result as the file ("score.ini" file).